hymelam/function_extract-formatting-excel/README.md

 1. Extracts information about indentation from an Excel file (Which cells are indented?
 How much are they indented?)
 2. Returns that information in a matrix whose structure mimics the original Excel file (i.e., if the Excel file contained 100 rows and 5 columns of formatted data, the function should return a 100x5 matrix of numbers where 0 = No indentation, 1 = first level of indentation, 2 = second level of indentation, and so on).
 This data could be used in later data cleaning.

 Additionally, this is my first time using Python to problem-solve, so it serves as a useful learning exercise.
 I make no claims that this code adheres to any sort of "best practices" - however, one of the easiest ways for me to learn is to dive right in and figure out what I <b>don't</b> know.
-A list of questions that this exercised raised for me will be included at the end of the notebook.
+A list of questions that this exercise raised for me will be included at the end of the notebook.

 ```python